Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     1. This was merely for demonstration purposes.
 There is never really a need to use the "local" executor since the "dask" executor runs locally and is faster.

-    **Setting Executors via the Electron Objects**
+    **Setting Executors for Individual Jobs**

-    The individual `Electron` executor options can be modified after they are imported:
+    The individual executor options for each job can be modified after they are imported by taking advantage of the `decorator_kwargs` option:

     ```python
     import covalent as ct